MICR Fonts > Bank

 applications.
 Perform the following to link to an external data source:

-- Choose the data type and then Search to find the file.
+Choose the external data type and then Search to find the file.

-- After the source path is located, choose the appropriate table if
+After the source path is located, choose the appropriate source sheet if

-- Select Link Data to see a snippet of the linked data.
+Select Embed Data to see a snippet of the linked data.

 text object, click the down arrow next to Value Type and select External DataSource,